zach-a-g/Journey/week01.md

-# Week 1 - Zach's Journey into Grid
+# Week 1 - Zach's Journey into the Grid

 My first week at Digital Crafts has been nothing short of awesome.
 I came into this class with zero previous coding knowledge and was pretty nervous on how things would go.
 I have already experienced the highs of seeing your code succeed, and the lows of spending countless hours of not understanding what on earth I've done wrong.
 The week of pre-class work I completed did help me better understand certain terms and navigation, and I am very thankful to have spent so much time memorizing and researching the information they gave us.
 I say that, because this first week of class was definitely an information overload.
 Although it was a lot, I can confidently say I have never been so passionate and determined to learn and succeed in my life!